joesouber/LSTM_BBE/README.md

 ### This github doens't contain data files due to a large files size.
-The training data can be collect from running sessions in https://github.com/ChawinT/XGBoost_TBBE using the setup in the dissertation.